-While this is useful for domestic owners, it also, unfortunately, means that they’re still commonly used as fighting dogs in China, and are often pitted against boars.
+While this is useful for domestic owners, unfortunately, they’re still commonly used as fighting dogs in China and are often pitted against boars.

-The dogs are judged on a range of things in these fights, and they, unfortunately, prove to be still quite popular.
+The dogs are judged on a range of things in these fights; unfortunately, they are still quite popular.

-Many popular Chinese dog breeds are increasing in popularity in the rest of the world, excluding obvious choices like pugs.
+Many famous Chinese dog breeds are increasing in popularity in the rest of the world, excluding obvious choices like pugs.

 However, the rarity of many breeds is still reflected in their price, especially if you’re looking to buy from a reputable breeder.

-One of the most important things to bear in mind is that many of these Chinese dog breeds require attention, and might not be suitable for first-time owners.
+One of the most important things to bear in mind is that many Chinese dogs require attention and might not be suitable for first-time owners.